shutter-network/shutter-dao/README.md

 Modify the CSV files to your needs and execute the Merkle root hash generation.
 Replace the parameter `rootHash` and `tokenBalance` under `airdropConfig` in `config/shutterDaoConfig.ts` with the generated values.

-### 2.2) DAO gonvernance parameters
+### 2.2) DAO governance parameters
-Inside the `config/shutterDAOConfig.ts`, you could change the DAO parameters as you wish.
+Inside the `config/shutterDAOConfig.ts`, you could change a DAO parameters as you wish.
 Please remember that the values `airdrop.rootHash` and `airdrop.tokenBalance` should be taken from the generated output file as described above.